Fall 2013 – Summer 2014

-In Canada, all provincial associations recommend a degree from an accredited professional degree program as a prerequisite for licensure.
-The Canadian Architectural Certification Board (CACB), which is the sole agency authorized to accredit Canadian professional degree programs in architecture, recognizes two types of accredited degrees: the Bachelor of Architecture and the Master of Architecture.
-A program may be granted a five-year, three-year, or two-year term of accreditation, depending on its degree of conformance with established educational standards.
+In Canada, all provincial/territorial associations/institutes/orders recommend a degree from an accredited professional degree program as a prerequisite for licensure.
+The Canadian Architectural Certification Board (CACB), which is the sole agency authorized to accredit Canadian professional degree programs in architecture, recognizes two types of accredited degrees: the Master of Architecture and the Bachelor of Architecture (B.Arch.).
+A program may be granted a two-year, three-year, or six-year term of accreditation, depending on its degree of conformance with established educational standards.

 Master's degree programs may consist of a preprofessional undergraduate degree and a professional graduate degree, which, when earned sequentially, comprise an accredited professional education.
 However, the preprofessional degree is not, by itself, recognized as an accredited degree.

 The M.Arch.
 (Professional) degree is accredited by the Canadian Architectural Certification Board (CACB), and is recognized as accredited by the National Council of Architectural Registration Boards (NCARB) in the United States.

 Students in the B.Sc.(Arch.) program who intend to proceed to the professional degree must satisfy certain minimum requirements.
 Students must:

 Further information on the M.Arch.
 (Professional) program and application procedures is available at www.mcgill.ca/architecture.